AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/create-sol-cerberus-app.md

 ### With Javascript:
-Minimum example on how to create the APP with plain Javascript:
+Minimum example on how to create the app with plain Javascript:

 ```js
 import { Keypair, PublicKey, Connection, clusterApiUrl} from "@solana/web3.js";